aidinattar/snn/README.md

 #### Majority2024
 Similar to inception2024.py but uses a form of population coding with a majority rule instead of concatenating parallel layers.

-### Results and Visualization
-#### Training History
-The training history, including accuracy and loss for each epoch, is saved and can be visualized using TensorBoard.

-#### Activation Maps
-Activation maps for each layer can be optionally saved for further analysis.
-Note that saving activation maps can take a significant amount of time, and can be disabled if not needed.

-#### Evaluation Metrics
-The evaluation metrics, including confusion matrix, F1 score, ROC AUC score, and accuracy, are computed and saved during the evaluation phase.

 ## Acknowledgements
 This repository is based on the work of Mozafari et al. and utilizes the SpykeTorch library for SNN training and evaluation.